keten-group/CG_polycarbonate_lammps/README.md

 ## Contact

-For questions not answered by the provided materials, please contact Heather White at heatherosa37@gmail.com.
+For questions not answered by the provided materials, please contact Heather White at heatherosa37@gmail.com or the Keten Lab (https://keten-group.northwestern.edu/).